 If you leave your work area to make yourself lunch or a cup of tea, you can treat those situations like the short breaks you would normally have at work, and socialise as normal.

 There is a running joke among remote workers that the best piece of advice they can give you is “always switch from your ‘night time’ pyjamas to your ‘daytime’ pyjamas”.
-While that is something that is often said in jest, there is a nugget of useful advice in there!
+While that is often said in jest, there is a nugget of useful advice in there!

 If you follow a sensible routine of showering, getting dressed and having breakfast before starting work each morning then you will feel more professional, stay focussed, and improve your mental health.

 Of course, if you want a “slob day” on occasion then no one is stopping you from doing that.
-In fact, it’s one of the perks of remote working!
+In fact, that is one of the perks of remote working.

 Your first task each day should be to determine what you want to achieve before you finish.
-By clearly defining your goals for the day and setting yourself the challenge of achieving them you are less likely to be distracted and lose the motivation.
+By clearly defining your goals for the day, and setting yourself the challenge of achieving them, you are far less likely to be distracted and lose the motivation.

-If you need help to determine your workload, your supervisor and work colleagues should be able to provide guidance on the tasks you should be prioritising.
-Something you can be thankful for is that you will have fewer impromptu distractions while you are completing those tasks.
+If you need help to determine your workload, your supervisor and work colleagues can provide guidance regarding which tasks you should prioritise.
+Something you can be thankful for though is that you will have fewer impromptu distractions while you complete those tasks.

-When teams are working remotely it is very easy to lose track of what people are up to, and it can be harder to “chase up” work from other people that you need to keep going with your own work.
+When teams are working remotely it is very easy to lose track of what people are up to, and it can be harder to “chase up” work from other people that you need to remove blockers from your own work.

 Communication is the most important obstacle that you and your colleagues must overcome.
-Recording this week’s work for the entire team on a wiki page, and having a team call at least once a week where everyone provides an update on what they’re doing, ensures that the whole team is on the same page about what’s happening.
+Recording this week’s work for the entire team on a wiki page, and having a team call at least once a week where everyone provides an update on what they are doing, ensures that the whole team is on the same page about what is happening.

 Ensure that you set your notification preferences for any Slack channels you join though, as they can quite easily become addictive and distracting.
-It is also strongly recommended that you use social media sparingly.
+I also strongly recommend that you use social media sparingly, for the same reason.

 To mentor colleagues, you will need collaboration tools that enable you to share each other’s screens, and communicate using voice in real time.
 Skype for Business and Zoom Messenger are both popular choices for many organisations.

 It is important to continue eating well when you work from home.
-I find the extra energy I have from not commuting every day means that I can cook myself healthy nutritious meals, but I still mix things up by buying lunch from the supermarket, or nearby takeaways, a couple of times a week.
+I find the extra energy I have from not having to commute every day means that I can cook myself healthy nutritious meals, but I still mix things up by buying lunch from the supermarket, or nearby takeaways, a couple of times a week.